 - Week 5 – Sort Images

 As you can imagine, this step has the potential to be fairly time-consuming.
 Fortunately, there are some super helpful software tools out there to make the “de-duping” process go quickly.
-Most photo organizers use PhotoSweeper when working on a MAC platform (myself included).
+I use PhotoSweeper when working on a Mac (which I use to illustrate the de-duping process within this post).
 There are a few more options if you are using a PC.
-I use Awesome Duplicate Photo Finder, when working on a PC, and will use it to illustrate the de-duping process within this post.
+I’ve used Awesome Duplicate Photo Finder, when working on a PC.
 Other PC-based programs used by photo organizers include: Visipics, PhotoSort, and Duplicate Cleaner Pro.

 Take some time to explore the various software programs and determine which one you feel most comfortable with (features, user interface, price, etc.).
 Once you make a selection, your first order of business is to download the software and begin to play around with it.
 I highly suggest creating a “practice folder” of copied images that you can use to complete a series of de-duping runs in order to get a good feel for how the software program works.
 You can also search for tutorials on YouTube in order to fully explore the software features.